Close Banner

 There are a ton of other beaches in the area.
 Salt Creek Beach is another beautiful beach in Dana Point.
 A drive a few miles to the north will take you to Laguna Beach.
 (You can use the free trolley system to get between Laguna Beach and Dana Point in summer).
 Laguna Beach has beautiful beaches, great restaurants and shopping.

-A few miles to the south of Dana Point, you’ll find the beach town of San Clemente (also accessible via free trolley).
-San Clemente has well-known surf spots, a pier, historic downtown area and a beach trail that runs along the beach the entire length of the town.
+A few miles to the south of Dana Point, you’ll find the beach town of San Clemente (also accessible via a free trolley).
+San Clemente has well-known surf spots, a pier, a historic downtown area and a beach trail that runs along the beach the entire length of the town.
 It's a great place to take a walk or run.
+There is even a secret Goonies-themed speakeasy as well as some wine bars and great restaurants for the adults.
 You can enroll your tadpoles in surf camps in San Clemente and Doheny during the summer.
-If you are looking for a beach with no waves, Baby Beach in the Dana Point Harbor is a tadpole-friendly beach spot and a great place to paddle board.

 Favorite San Diego Beach Hotels